McMasterRS/lm_CO2024-DRI-Training-Materials/minimal-computing/index.md

 ![minimal_computing_intro_image](assets/img/minimal_computing_intro_image.png)
 _Image retrieved from [https://jntry.work/minimalcomputing/](https://jntry.work/minimalcomputing/)_

+Minimal computing refers to a set of practices aimed at simplifying digital technologies and workflows to reduce computation resource consumption and dependency on complex software structures.
+As mentioned previously, minimizing dependencies is one of the key consideration for selecting a software packages for reproducible research.

+Minimal computing focuses sustainability, emphasizing long-term maintenance and durability of software projects and promoting reuse.

 Throughout this learning module, you will explore the principles and practices of minimal computing, a methodology focused on simplicity, accessibility, and sustainability in digital projects.

 1. **Introduction to Minimal Computing**: This section introduces the concept of minimal computing, discussing its advantages and disadvantages.